desenvolvedorIcotrade/App.bot/blog/_posts/2018-05-09-gradle-support.md

 - Dependabot looks for a "build.gradle" and (optionally) a "settings.gradle" in your repo, and pulls it down.
-- Dependabot extracts the dependencies from the top-level project and any sub-projects, and checks against your repositiories to see if they're up-to-date.
+- Dependabot extracts the dependencies from the top-level project and any sub-projects, and checks against your repositories to see if they're up-to-date.
 - If any updates are available, Dependabot creates individual PRs for each of your outdated dependencies.